echo-air-model/echo-air-model.github.io/docs/methodology.md

 ---

 ## Methodology ##
 The ECHO-AIR model works by a series of two modules.
-First, the model estimates annual average change in PM<sub>2.5</sub> and DPM concentrations as part of the **Concentration Module**.
-Second, the excess mortality and health impact incidence resulting from the concentration changes is calculated in the **Health Module**.
+First, the model estimates annual average change in PM<sub>2.5</sub> and, optionally, DPM concentrations as part of the **Concentration Module**.
+Second, the excess mortality and health impact incidence resulting from the concentration changes are calculated in the **Health Module**.

 ### Concentration Module Methodology ###
 The InMAP Source Receptor Matrix (ISRM) links emissions sources to changes in receptor concentrations.
 There is a matrix layer for each of the five precursor species: primary PM<sub>2.5</sub>, ammonia (NH<sub>3</sub>), oxides of nitrogen (NOx), oxides of sulfur (SOx), and volatile organic compounds (VOC), and a matrix layer for diesel particulate matter (DPM).
 By default, the tool uses the California ISRM.
 For each of these species in the California ISRM, the ISRM matrix dimensions are: 3 elevations by 21,164 sources by 21,164 receptors.
 The three elevations of release height within the ISRM are: